nfultz/nfultz.github.io/notes/hauppauge-remote.md

 ## Config

-Here’s some code for controlling Winamp with the remote that comes with a Hauppauge TV tuner card.
+Here's some code for controlling Winamp with the remote that comes with a Hauppauge TV tuner card.
 Since this uses the winamp API, winamp does not need to have focus in order to receive commands.
 Open up `C:\windows\irremote.ini`, and edit these lines into the [Default]